FederatedAI/FATE/doc/develop_guide.rst

 :Override predict interface if needed:
-   The fit function holds the form of following.
+   The predict function holds the form of following.

    .. code-block:: python